 Either specify the fully-qualified name of a database role, or set the database as the active database in a session and then specify the relative name.

-To perform the tasks described in this topic, you must use the ACCOUNTADMIN role.
-For more information, including additional data sharing scenarios, see Working with Shares.
+To perform the tasks described in this topic, you must use the ACCOUNTADMIN role or a role granted the relevant privileges.
+For more information, including additional data sharing scenarios, see Working with shares.

 Privileges granted to a database role are limited to USAGE on the database and schema that contain the database role and privileges on other objects in the same database.
 In particular, note that the REFERENCE_USAGE privilege cannot be granted to a database role to include objects from multiple databases in a share.

 Continuing the extended example in these instructions, the following privileges are granted to the database roles:

 The following SQL statements grant the privileges to the

 d1.r1 database role:

 GRANT USAGE ON SCHEMA d1.s1 TO DATABASE ROLE d1.r1;